OmidAlekasir/Heading_Tilt_Compensation/ReadMe.md

 where $g$ is the acceleration due to gravity (approximately $9.81\,\text{m/s}^2$ on Earth).

-By examining the vector of the accelerometer along each axis, roll and pitch angles can be computed.
+By analyzing the accelerometer vector components, the roll and pitch angles can be determined.

 #### Roll Calculation

-The **roll** angle (rotation around the X-axis) is calculated as:
+The **roll** angle (rotation about the X-axis) is calculated as:

 ```math
 \alpha = \text{roll} = \arctan2(a_y, a_z)